Montoya/pet-fox/packages/snap/README.md

-# TypeScript Example Snap

-This Snap demonstrates how to develop a Snap with TypeScript.

-## Notes

-- Babel is used for transpiling TypeScript to JavaScript, so when building with the CLI, `transpilationMode` must be set to `localOnly` (default) or `localAndDeps`.
+# Pet Fox snap for MetaMask

+This is a game that runs inside of MetaMask using the MetaMask Snaps API.
+A companion dapp is used for the interactive interface.
+You can play it at [montoya.github.io/lil-fox/](https://montoya.github.io/lil-fox/).